Diageo Opens Landmark Global Johnnie Walker Visitor Experience

-Flag raised to the future of Scotch whisky tourism to mark launch of pioneering attraction

 EDINBURGH, Scotland, Sept.
-2, 2021 /PRNewswire/ -- Diageo's Johnnie Walker Princes Street, the eight-floor new visitor experience for the world's best-selling Scotch whisky, has today been launched in the heart of Scotland's capital city.
+07, 2021 (GLOBE NEWSWIRE) -- In 2019, the Scotch Whisky industry attracted a record 2.16 million visitors.
+After a challenging eighteen months for the tourism and hospitality industry, Diageo’s Johnnie Walker Princes Street, the eight-storey new visitor experience for the world’s best-selling Scotch whisky, has today been launched in the heart of Scotland’s capital city.

-Johnnie Walker Princes Street, the eight-floor new visitor experience for the world’s best-selling Scotch whisky, has today been launched in the heart of Scotland’s capital city, Edinburgh.
-(PRNewsFoto/Johnnie Walker/Diageo)

-Four and a half years in the making, Johnnie Walker Princes Street is the centrepiece of Diageo's £185million pound investment in Scotch whisky tourism in Scotland – the largest single investment programme of its kind ever seen in Scotch whisky tourism.
+Four and a half years in the making, Johnnie Walker Princes Street is the centrepiece of Diageo’s £185million pound investment in tourism in Scotland – the largest single investment programme of its kind ever seen.
+The programme aims to rebuild Scotch whisky tourism for the future.
+The investment includes the transformation of distillery visitor experiences around Scotland, including Glenkinchie, Clynelish, Cardhu and Caol Ila – the Lowland, Highland, Speyside and Island homes of Johnnie Walker, linked to Johnnie Walker Princes Street to form a world-class network of attractions the length and breadth of Scotland.

 Ivan Menezes, Chief Executive, Diageo said: “This is a proud day for everyone.
 Last year Johnnie Walker celebrated 200 years since founder John Walker opened the doors to his small grocery store and today represents the next chapter of the incredible story.
 Johnnie Walker Princes Street is a landmark investment in Scotch whisky and into Scotland and it sets a new standard for immersive visitor attractions.
 It celebrates Scotland’s remarkable heritage, our incredible skilled whisky-makers, and looks to the future by engaging new generations of consumers from around the world in the magic of Scotch whisky.”